 Since taking the theory as well as the operational aspects of investment management to the data requires the use of computers to perform statistical analysis and optimization, this course relies on significant amounts of computer work with actual data.
 For example, several homework projects will require you to perform statistical analysis using a program like Microsoft Excel[®], JMP, Minitab, SAS or Matlab.
 This work will prove critical to your understanding of the course material.
+I expect to have 5 homework sets in the class.

-Homework should be completed by students in groups of no more than 5 and no fewer than 2.
+Homework should be completed by students in groups of no more than 6 and no fewer than 2.
 Each group should submit only one homework answer report, and all group members will receive the same grade, regardless of who contributed most to the final result.
 The names of every team member must be written clearly on the report's cover page.
 The report itself should be appropriately self-contained, succinct and written using clear and lucid language.
 Excessive or unnecessary computer output will be penalized.
-The homework and computer projects will be graded on a 10-point scale.
 You are responsible for forming groups, and constituents may change throughout the semester.
 In addition, please note that I am hesitant to mediate disputes among group members, so please choose your groups wisely.